What Makes Food "Health" And "Nutritious?"

 Terms such as "healthy" and "clean" are used by people, including myself, to describe the quality of food.
 The question a lot of people have is what quantifies the "healthiness" of a food?
-Luckily for you, I am going to answer this now.
+Luckily for you I am going to answer this right now.

 Forget about macros and calories for a moment, the micronutrition of any food really sets it apart from others.
 Specifically, we are interested in the vitamin, mineral, trace element and digestive enzyme content.
 The human body needs food which is abundant in micronutrition to sustain optimal health, complete internal biological processes, immune function, and digestion.
 Deficiencies in any of these things can potentially undermine your health radically.

 Regarding the macros, we are interested in the type of nutrients the food contains - two whole organic eggs contain 10g of fat, about the same found in some candy bars.
 Guess which is more nutritious for you and better in terms of inflammation?
 You don't me to tell you.